WHS-STEAMpunks/9040-STEAMpunks-Alpha/2023-2024 Centerstage/Tele Op/README.md

  - Outtake has one slide to lift the box, one servo to rotate the box, and one servo to open/close the box
  - Hanging done with a DC motor-driven linear actuator
  - Paper airplane launched by a servo

+LethalCompanyIRL.java
+ - Used for Meet 2
+ - Outtake has one slide to lift the box, one servo to rotate the box, and one servo to open/close the box
+ - Hanging done with a DC motor-driven linear actuator
+ - Paper airplane launched by a servo
+ - Controls are adjusted